JamVSCode/AD-Task-1/README.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->

-Description of the project in details.
+Welcome to the **God of War: Ragnarok Themed Project**, a website that demonstrates the basics of programming with the aesthetic and design from God of War: Ragnarok.

 ### Key Components

 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->

+- **Dynamic Header & Footer**
-- Authentication & Authorization
+- **Styled Buttons & Navigation**
-- CRUD Operations for Invetory System
+- **Declaration, Conditional, and Loop Code**

 ### Technology